lavanet/docs/docs/validator/validator-manual.md

 Ensure you write down the mnemonic as you can not recover the wallet without it.
 :::

-To ensure your wallet was saved to your keyring, look for the WALLET_NAME is in your keys list:
+To ensure your wallet was saved to your keyring, look for the KEY_NAME is in your keys list:

 ```bash
 lavad keys list